Posters of PJR Events: Fall 2015 – Spring 2016

 Sami Steigmann is a Holocaust survivor and motivational speaker.
 As a toddler Sami was subjected to cruel Nazi medical experimentation followed by starvation, in the Transnistria labor camp.
 He suffered all of his life with head, neck, back pain which caused him chronic pain.

-Sami travels the world to share his inspirational life lessons with young people.
+Sami travels the world to share his inspirational life lessons.
 Last year, Sami was awarded the Harmony Power Award at the NYC Museum of Tolerance, along with a proclamation from the NY State Assembly recognizing him as an example of courage, compassion and for his work speaking with students and visitors to New York. – co-sponsored by the NJ Commission on Holocaust Education DOE

 - Sugihara: Being an Upstander in a Tumultuous World.

 April 20 Thursday 1:45 pm – 3 pm A-104 (view Photos on Flickr)